Akki-soni/Coming-Soon-Page-Web/README.md

 ## Thank You

-Thank you for exploring the Mini-Calender!
+Thank you for exploring the Coming-Soon-Page!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us.😊

 </div>